TristanCacqueray/tristancacqueray.github.io/content/weiqi/learn.md

 - Fast and loses vs solid.
 - Don't always respond to attachments.
 - Black - attach to white influence and back off.

+## Life & Death

+Attack:

+- "Surround before trying to kill"
+- "Play a hane to reduce"
+- "Find the vital point", it's usually the one that save the group after reduction, so try it before.

+Defend:

+- "Escape if you can"
+- "Expand the eye shape"
+- "Find the vital point and take it"

 ## Semai (from [youtube](https://www.youtube.com/watch?v=x4mQ3I-JVU8))